How does the adage go? With age comes … new ways to save on taxes.

-The saver’s credit isn’t specifically for retirees, so they might easily overlook it.
+The saver’s credit (also called the retirement savings contributions credit) isn’t specifically for retirees, so they might easily overlook it.
 But it’s for any eligible taxpayer who is saving money in a retirement account.
 That means it’s available to retirees who are still able to stash cash in a retirement account — assuming they otherwise qualify for the credit.

 So, for as long as you’re contributing to a retirement plan, you should be checking your eligibility for the saver’s credit each year.
 If you’re eligible, it could reduce your taxes by up to $1,000 — or $2,000 for married taxpayers filing a joint return.

-The main eligibility requirement, besides saving money in a retirement account, is having an income below a certain threshold, as we detail in “Most People Don’t Know This Retirement Tax Credit Exists.”
+The main eligibility requirement, besides saving money in a retirement account, is having an income below a certain threshold, as we detail in “Few Baby Boomers Know This Retirement Tax Credit Exists.”